Danny McDonald (2002 – Current)

 Danny has contributed vocals, guitar and songwriting to several other Australian releases with artists including The Pants Collective with Andy Strachan of The Living End, Superscope, Joe Algeri and Prettymess.

-Danny has been a member of seminal Australian post-punk outfit Little Murders since 2014, playing guitar and backing vocals on their 2016 albums Hi-Fab and Dromanarama (Off The Hip) and performing live regularly with the band around Melbourne.
+Danny was a member of seminal Australian post-punk outfit Little Murders between 2014 and 2020, playing guitar and backing vocals on their albums Hi-Fab and Dromanarama (Off The Hip) and performing live regularly with the band around Melbourne.

 Stoneage Hearts (2001-2002)